-6.11 Young People
+6.12 Young People

 Young people's routes to independent housing are becoming more difficult due to a wide range of factors.
 Young people are increasingly squeezed out of the housing market and face a more drawn-out process of moving towards independent living.
 Affordable housing in the private and social rented sectors is in short supply.
-Young people can face a number of significant life changes between the ages of 16-25, including leaving home, moving into further education, seeking employment, moving on from a period spent in care, involvement with youth justice services, becoming parents, some may also have a variety of complex support needs.
+Young people can face a number of significant life changes between the ages of 16-25, including leaving home, moving into further education, seeking employment, moving on from a period spent in care, involvement with youth justice services, becoming parents, and some may also have a variety of complex support needs.

-The Scottish Borders has a lower proportion of young people in the region compared to nationally and housing is an issue for young people, something that was seen as a housing issue and priority from the early engagement strategy.
+The Scottish Borders has a lower proportion of young people in the region compared to Scotland and housing is an issue for young people, which was reflected as a priority from the early engagement strategy.

-The Housing Needs and Aspirations of Young People's Study identified a number of key priorities and outcomes to help address some of the issues young people have and identified a number of key actions, these will be taken forward in this LHS.
+The Housing Needs and Aspirations of Young People's Study, undertaken by SBC in 2018-19, identified a number of key priorities and outcomes to help address some of the issues young people have and identified a number of key actions which will be taken forward in this LHS.

-6.12 Town Centres
+6.13 Town Centres

-One of the ambitions in Housing to 2040 is 'Driving forward with a place-based approach through investment in town centres and placing housing at the heart of communities, including committing to stemming rural depopulation'
+One of the ambitions in Housing to 2040 is 'Driving forward with a place-based approach through investment in town centres and placing housing at the heart of communities, including committing to stemming rural depopulation'.